vkpat/HG008_Data-workflow_scripts/README.md

 --Rename_files.py - This python script renames all the files for the FTP staging and QC files sharing

 --create_aMD_table.py -- This python script creates a markdown table in .md by extracting the specific QC metrics from JSON for the FTP README or sharing purposes

+## Notes : Email or message to Vaidehi P if you have any question regarding this scripts